 Anil Kumar Kota and Mukthinuthalapati Mathrusri Annapurna*

-Department of Pharmaceutical Analysis, GITAM School of Pharmacy, Gandhi Institute of Technology and Management, Visakhapatnam, India
+Department of Pharmaceutical Analysis, GITAM School of Pharmacy, Gandhi Institute of Technology and Management (Deemed to be University), Visakhapatnam, India

-*Corresponding Author: Mukthinuthalapati Mathrusri Annapurna, Department of Pharmaceutical Analysis, GITAM School of Pharmacy, Gandhi Institute of Technology and Management, Visakhapatnam, India.
+*Corresponding Author: Mukthinuthalapati Mathrusri Annapurna, Department of Pharmaceutical Analysis, GITAM School of Pharmacy, Gandhi Institute of Technology and Management (Deemed to be University), Visakhapatnam, India.

 Citation: Anil Kumar Kota and Mukthinuthalapati Mathrusri Annapurna.
-“Development and Validation of a New RP-UFLC Method for the Quantification of Tilorone in Presence of Internal Standard".
-Acta Scientific Pharmaceutical Sciences 6.12 (2022): 25-31.
+“A New Stability Indicating RP-UFLC Method for the Estimation of Perindopril Erbumine Tablet Dosage Forms".
+Acta Scientific Pharmaceutical Sciences 6.11 (2022): 03-10.

 Copyright: © 2022 Anil Kumar Kota and Mukthinuthalapati Mathrusri Annapurna.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.